darc33/HackerRank_prepkit_py/README.md

-Solutions for some of the HackerRank Preparation kit problems
+Solutions for some of the HackerRank Preparation kit problems and mock tests